prezi/snakebasket/README.md

 snakebasket is the pip++ which makes multi-package python development a little easier:

 snakebasket does two things:
- * Recursively reads simple `requirements.txt` or old-school `setup.ph` files during install.
+1. Recursively reads requirements from simple `requirements.txt` or old-school `setup.ph` files during `sb install`.
- * Chooses and installs the latest depedency versions, in the case of conflicting requirements.
+2. Chooses and installs the latest depedency versions, in the case of conflicting requirements.

 Installation
 ---